konflux-ci/renovate-log-analyzer/docs/README.md

 # Renovate Log Analyzer - Detailed Documentation

-This document provides comprehensive documentation for the Renovate Log Analyzer service, which is part of the [MintMaker](https://github.com/konflux-ci/mintmaker) ecosystem.
+This document provides comprehensive documentation for the Renovate Log Analyzer tool, which is part of the [MintMaker](https://github.com/konflux-ci/mintmaker) ecosystem.

 ## Table of Contents